Here's our February 2021 roundup of links from across the web that we picked for you:

 2. ML and the Evaluation Store (Josh Tobin / Stealth Startup)

 Former OpenAI researcher Josh Tobin gave a great online talk for the Utah Data Engineering Meetup, in which he gave an overview of the current state of ML.
 After stating that ML is now a product engineering discipline, to be measured by its value-add, he expressed his hope for the impact it can have on the long tail of businesses.
 If you are considering starting a company in this space, you will also be very interested in his overview of the different tools across the infrastructure stack, and what he thinks is still missing – ending with his proposal for an evaluation store: “a central place to store and query online and offline ground truth and approximate model quality metrics.”

 Alectio published a short case study of “how active learning can massively reduce aerial imagery labeling costs.”
 ML scientist Prateek Malhotra summed up an experiment whose goal was to determine whether randomly chosen data could be outperformed by reduced amount of actively-picked data – i.e., active learning.
 The answer was yes, which is good news for anyone concerned about the growing costs of ML resulting from using ever bigger datasets.
 Make sure to check out the details for the different methods used and other specs of the experiment.

-If you’re interested in active learning and its use cases, don’t miss our Feb.
-18 DC_THURS episode with Alectio CEO Jennifer Prendki.
-Just RSVP here!
+If you’re interested in active learning and its use cases, check out our DC_THURS episode with Alectio CEO Jennifer Prendki.